thomasfgoodwin/SetTempo/README.md

 # SetTempo
 MediaMonkey script to set Tempo field from known BPM.
-Note: this is not a BPM analyzer, you will need to set BPM tag with e.g. MixMiester BPM Analyzer or Mixed In Key

 Operates on selected files.
 Available from "Tools>Edit tags" and as toolbar button